kyleneideck/BackgroundMusic/DEVELOPING.md

 The codebase is split into two projects: BGMDriver, a userspace Core Audio plugin that publishes the virtual audio device, and BGMApp, which handles the UI, passing audio from the virtual device to the real output device and a few other things.
 The virtual device is usually referred to as "BGMDevice" in the code.
-Currently the only code shared between the two projects is `BGM_Types.h`.
+Any code shared between the two projects is kept in the `SharedSource` dir.

 ## Real-time Constraints